julio-cernadas/interview_prep/algorithms/README.md

 Your computer uses a stack internally called the call stack.
 This is important when doing recursion.

 Every time a function call is made, a new frame object with information related to the call (such as local variables and a return address for the execution to move to when the function returns) is added to the call stack.
-The call stack, being a stack data structure, can be altered only by having data added to or removed from its “top.”
+The call stack, being a stack data structure, can be altered only by having data added to or removed from its “top”.

 <img src="./assets/recursion.png" style="zoom:25%;" />